+Context
-Agenda 2030 remains the most relevant high-level policy framework for aligning actions of a diverse set of actors and guiding progress towards sustainable development.
-Engagement of the private sector in SDGs is particularly important for more significant innovation, efficiency and impact.

-Companies can only generate significant contributions to SDGs in partnership with civil society and/or governmental actors, as some SDGs are highly complex and outside the direct sphere of their key capabilities and responsibilities.

-The core contribution of foundations to achieving SDGs may be playing the partnership brokers' role beyond filling the funding gap in light of the scale of funding requirements to meet SDGs and the limited philanthropic resources.

-CFs, in particular, due to their unique characteristics as well as roots and links to both corporations and civil society, can understand and combine the logic of the two worlds.
-They are well-placed to initiate cross-sector collaborations by convening, translating, collaborating and mediation between actors.

-CFs can also impact their founding companies regarding the alignments of core business activities and organizational processes with the SDGs.
+- Agenda 2030 remains the most relevant high-level policy framework for aligning actions of a diverse set of actors and guiding progress towards sustainable development.
+Engagement of the private sector in SDGs is particularly important for more significant innovation, efficiency and impact. - Companies can only generate significant contributions to SDGs in partnership with civil society and/or governmental actors, as some SDGs are highly complex and outside the direct sphere of their key capabilities and responsibilities. - The core contribution of foundations to the achievement of SDGs may be playing the partnership brokers' role beyond filling the funding gap.
+This is in light of the scale of funding requirements to meet SDGs and the limited philanthropic resources. - CFs, in particular, due to their unique characteristics as well as roots and links to both corporations and civil society, can understand and combine the logic of two worlds, and are well-placed to initiate crosssector collaborations by convening, translating, collaborating and mediation between actors. - CFs can also have an impact on their founding companies regarding alignments of core business activities as well as organizational processes with the SDGs.